 22. Don't wait to invest

 When it comes to investing, you don’t need to be a millionaire to get your foot in the door.
-Start small with what you have using platforms like Acorns, Stash and a fav of mine, Stockpile.
+Start small with what you have and leverage platforms like Acorns, Stash and a fav of mine, Stockpile.
 You'll be surprised how quickly things add up.

 23. Get the right insurance